List of Central Coast, New South Wales suburbs

-This is a complete list of the suburbs located in the Central Coast region of New South Wales, Australia.
+This is a complete list of the towns, localities and suburbs located in the Central Coast region of New South Wales, Australia.
 Suburbs are listed here if they are in the Central Coast region and are listed on the Geographical Names Register as suburbs.
 The area is formed by the boundaries of Central Coast Council, which was a product of the merger of City of Gosford and Wyong Shire in 2016.